AaltoSciComp/scicomp-docs/scicomp/zen-of-scicomp.rst

 -------------

 Is science like monks working in their cells, or a community effort?

+These skills move so fast that learning peer-to-peer is one of the best ways to do it.

-In your classes, you just learn certain academic skills.
-There's a whole other art of *applying* those skills which isn't taught.
+There's a whole other art of applying these skills which isn't taught in classes.

 If you don't work together, you will fall behind.

 * L0: you work alone and re-invent everything
 * L1: you occasionally talk about results or problems